ryanmorr/ryanmorr.github.io/_posts/2013-08-16-understanding-scope-and-context-in-javascript.md

 A variable can be defined in either local or global scope, which establishes the variables' accessibility from different scopes during runtime.
 Any defined global variable, meaning any variable declared outside of a function body will live throughout runtime and can be accessed and altered in any scope.
 Local variables exist only within the function body of which they are defined and will have a different scope for every call of that function.
 There it is subject for value assignment, retrieval, and manipulation only within that call and is not accessible outside of that scope.

-JavaScript presently does not support block scope which is the ability to define a variable to the scope of an if statement, switch statement, for loop, or while loop.
-This means the variable will not be accessible outside the opening and closing curly braces of the block.
-Currently any defined variables inside a block are accessible outside the block.
-However, this is soon to change, the `let` keyword has officially been added to the ES6 specification.
-It can be used alternatively to the `var` keyword and supports the declaration of block scope local variables.
+ES6 (ES2015) introduced the `let` and `const` keywords that support the declaration of block scope local variables.
+This means the variable will be confined to the scope of a block statement such as an `if` statement or for `for` loop and will not be accessible outside the opening and closing curly braces of the block.
+This is contrary to `var` declarations which are accessible outside blocks they are defined in, except for functions.

 ## What is “this” Context